The Signs and Causes of Meth Psychosis

 However, as a stimulant, when meth wears off or when the user “comes down from the high”, they are most likely to feel the opposite effects of the drug, such as weakness, lethargy, sleepiness, and depression.
 This is why users consume meth in a “binge-and-crash” manner: consuming the drug repeatedly once the desired effects start to wear off.

 The longer usage of the drug is, the more it gets addictive, and the user feels the need to increase the dosage, due to the pleasurable effects it produces upon them.
-There is some evidence that people become more quickly addicted to methamphetamine and require treatment sooner than those using cocaine (Castro et. al., 2000).
-Addicted methamphetamine users are highly resistant to treatment, and post-treatment relapse is a common occurrence.
+There is some evidence that people become more quickly addicted to meth and require treatment sooner than those using cocaine (Castro et. al., 2000).
+Addicted meth users are highly resistant to treatment, and post-treatment relapse is a common occurrence.

 What will Bring About Meth Psychosis?